manikandan-e/document/multi-host-postcode.md

  - Read each hosts postcode data from fb-ipmi-oem postcode interrupt handler.
  -  Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)
  - Read host position from debug card.
- - Display current post-code into the 7 segment display connected to GPIOs based on the host selection in the plug-able debug card.
+ - Display current post-code into the 7 segment display connected to BMC's 8 GPIOs based on the host selection in the plug-able debug card.

  **D-Bus interface**
  - xyz.openbmc_project.State.Host0.Boot.Raw.Value